joolstorrentecalo/gitlab-foss/doc/ci/yaml/signing_examples.md

 **Limitations**

-- The `id_tokens` portion of the CI/CD configuration file must be located in the project that is being built and signed.
+- The `id_tokens` portion of the CI/CD config file must be located in the project that is being built and signed.
 AutoDevOps, CI files included from another repository, and child pipelines are not supported.
 Work to remove this limitation is being tracked in [issue 411317](https://gitlab.com/gitlab-org/gitlab/-/issues/411317).

 **Best practices**: